ivanleomk/ivanleomk.github.io/docs/blog/posts/simple-mcps.md

 However, current MCP implementations often exist as proof-of-concept projects - local servers piping commands through standard input/output.
 While this works for enthusiastic developers experimenting with personal workflows, the path to production-ready systems reveals several crucial infrastructure gaps.

-1. **Authentication and Authorization**: Current implementations rely on simple API keys, but production systems need more sophisticated approaches.
+1. **Authentication and Authorization**: Current implementations rely on simple API keys or sessions tokens stored within individual servers, but production systems need more sophisticated approaches.
 Consider the difference between "show me today's calendar events" (relatively low risk) versus "cancel my meeting with the CEO" (high risk).
 We need OAuth-style flows with granular permissions that can distinguish between read operations and potentially destructive actions which can be invoked across multiple services.

 2. **Context Management**: As models collaborate across services, they need a way to share this context.
 This happens because of two main issues - only relevant context should flow across boundaries with appropriate privacy safeguards and we need a way to maintain conversational context of what's happened so far without forcing users to repeat information.

 3. **Observability and Debugging**: When combining multiple AI services, tracing the source of errors becomes exponentially more complex.
 We need standardized logging and monitoring to understand what happened when things go wrong, especially when one model delegates to another.

-These challenges highlight why MCPs are currently more "microservices in concept" than "microservices in practice."

-While the specification provides a foundation, building truly production-ready systems will require solutions to these infrastructure problems.
-The community of MCP developers is actively working on these issues, but significant work remains before MCPs can seamlessly power complex production applications.
+These are challenges that will need to be overcome in order to scale out MCPs into larger and more complex systems.

 ## Looking Forward: Adaptive AI Microservices